 Previous MA Students

-Justin Michel (2017), MA in Family Studies, Guelph University
+Justin Michel (2017), MSc in Couple and Family Therapy, University of Guelph

 Jane Wong (2008), Psy.D, St. John's University